 When sampling does not occur, records are generated to account for expected plots.
 Obstacles to sampling such as snow or management activities are reflected in the samplingImpractical field.
 Likewise, samplingImpractical describes instances at grazed sites when a Tower plot was not subjected to grazing during the interval prior to the sampling event and when the event is not the peak biomass sampling bout.
-Sampling does not occur at Distributed plots in NLCD forest types and at Distributed plots in NLCD non-forest types where herbaceous cover is less than 50 percent.
+Sampling does not occur at Distributed plots where herbaceous cover is less than 50 percent.
 These instances are reflected in the remarks field and targetTaxaPresent is set to 'No.'